 - Both John Egbert and his Troll counterpart, Karkat enjoy bad movies and rom-coms as a guilty pleasure (or in John's case, out of really bad taste), and John especially makes loads of references to them throughout the series.

 - In Act 6, Jake English, who loves all movies indiscriminately, to the point that you can't see his bedroom walls under the posters.
+Must run in the family, given that Jake is an Alternate Universe version of Jade's grandfather, who is actually hers (and John's) genetic father.

 - Family Guy's Carl specializes in action movies and/or hot actresses, and can quote the exact second you need to see.